EU proposes short-time work scheme to avoid lay-offs amid epidemic

-The scheme is clearly modeled on the German Kurzarbeit plan under which the government pays part of a worker’s wages so that jobs are not cut despite a slowdown.
+The scheme is clearly modelled on the German Kurzarbeit plan under which the government pays part of a worker’s wages so that jobs are not cut despite a slowdown.

 “Companies are paying salaries to their employees, even if, right now, they are not making money.
 Europe is now coming to their support, with a new initiative,” Commission head Ursula von der Leyen said in a video message.